sjovanovic/xpull/README.md

 Pull to refresh jQuery plugin for iOS and Android

 This is one of the pull to refresh plugins for the web.
-What distinguishes it from the others is that it is lightweight, extremely easy to use and optimized for both Android (mobile Chrome browser) and iOS (mobile safari).
+What distinguishes it from the others is that it is lightweight, extremely easy to use and optimized for Android (mobile Chrome browser) and iOS (mobile safari).
+It also emulates elastic scroll on both platforms.
 All animations and graphics are pure CSS3.
 Angular friendly.

 >This plugin was initially made for [Spreya app](http://spreya.com/ "Spreya")